slappforge/sigma/docs/features/logs/logs.md

 ## Additional Notes

 Sigma is using Cloudwatch to generate the Sigma trail.
-Even though Test logs will appear immediately after execution, Production logs will take **up to 30 seconds** to appear in the Sigma Trail, due to the delay at cloudwatch.
+Even though Test logs will appear immediately after execution, Production logs will take **up to 30 seconds** to appear in the Sigma Trail, due to the delay at Cloudwatch.